sigrunixia/Obsidian-RPG-Manager-LOTR-Vault/Lord of the Rings/Scenes/a1s1 - Bilbos Exposition.md

   synopsis: "Character Creation of the Halflings"
   complete: false
   sessionId: 0
-  action:
+  action: "Character Creation and Explain the Basic Rules, as well as the setting of Lord of the Rings and the Halflings."
-  trigger: "Start the Game"
+  trigger: "Start the Game and begin Character Creation"
   date:
   sceneType: "exposition"
   isActedUpon: false